prashant31191/meets-android/README.md

 [Meets at Meet Magento Spain.](http://es.meet-magento.com/meets/)

-# Open source projects that have help Meets to come a reality
+# Open source projects that have helped Meets to come a reality

 Special thanks to people involved in the following projects.
 They have made easier to achieve the goals of Meets: